 Banking, Finance, and Accounting

-Becoming a Chartered Certified Accountant (CCA) can open up a wealth of opportunities for a law graduate within both the public and private sector.
+Becoming a Chartered Certified Accountant (CCA) can open up a wealth of opportunities for a law graduate within both the public and private sectors.

 A Commodity Broker is a specific trader that deals with contracts on behalf of other companies.